Ajijic, Mexico Guide

 In Ajijic, Mexico there is so much to see and do!
 Here you will discover a warm and inviting place of tranquility, fragrance, music and color, special friendships and renewed energy.
 You’ll find yourself smiling more, laughing harder, and you will feel so fortunate to be at home here, even for just a little while.

+To help you navigate this beautiful region, this platform serves as your comprehensive digital resource.
 Lake Chapala sits at an elevation of 1,524 meters, 30 miles south of the city of Guadalajara in the Sierra Madre Occidental mountain range.
-It is Mexico’s largest natural lake, measuring approximately 80 kilometers from east to west and 13 kilometers from north to south.
+As Mexico’s largest natural lake, it measures approximately 80 kilometers from east to west and 13 kilometers from north to south.
 Its northern shore contains most of the population, with the village of Ajijic as its true ‘heart’.
 At any given time, approximately 10,000 expatriates call the region home, along with 65,000 Mexican citizens who cheerfully act as their hosts.
+Whether you are planning a visit or a permanent move, you will find the practical data, local insights, and structured overviews you need right here.

 People dressed up in festive costumes for the Mardi Gras parade in Ajijic, Mexico.